jhvanderschee/hugocodex/content/en/getting-started/6-add-a-blog.md

 title: 6.
 Add a blog
 ---

-What is a website without a news section or a blog?
-Nothing.
-That is why we are going to add 'posts' to our website.
-To do so we start with adding a 'posts' directory in our content dir.
-In this new directory we create a markdown file named 'hello-world.md', that looks like this:
+Every website has a news section or a blog.
+That is why are going to add a 'posts' directory to our content dir.
+In this new directory we create a markdown file named 'hello-world.md', which is our first post.
+This file should look like this:

 ```
 ---